jamesdcheney0/continuing-education/linux/vi-vim.md

 other
-set nu/set number to show line numbers go to a specific line `:X` where X is the line number
+set nu/set number to show line numbers go to a specific line `:X` where X is the line number command history: in command line mode, hit ctrl+f
+    navigate w j/k or arrow keys
+    enter will run the command again
+    ctrl-c will put it on the command line so it can be edited another ctrl-c will take back to normal mode